 The broth softening method is similar to the warm water method.
 Begin by warming the broth.
 It doesn’t need to be boiling, but it should be warm to shorten the softening time.
 Once the broth is warm, apply it to the food.
 Continue to add broth to the bowl until the kibble has reached your desired consistency.

 If you heated the broth to a high temperature, make sure to give the food time to cool down before giving it to your dog.
 You don’t want your dog to burn its mouth.
 After that, give the bowl to your dog.
 They will be drooling every night from this softening method.

-For dogs that need additional vitamins and calcium, soften the kibble using milk.
-Milk will add a lot of nutrition to the food, as well as flavor.
-In fact, many breeders feed milk softened kibble to newborn pups for its tastiness and health benefits.
+For dogs that need additional probiotics, vitamins, and calcium, you can soften the kibble using goat’s milk.
+Goat’s milk will add a lot of nutrition to the food, as well as flavor.
+In fact, many breeders feed newborn puppies kibble softened with milk formula for its tastiness and health benefits.

-The one downside of the milk method is that it takes a bit longer than the other methods.
-Because milk is typically cold, you will need to give the kibble more time to absorb the cold milk.
-We recommend placing the kibble and milk mixture in a refrigerator hours before dinner time.
+The one downside of the milk method is that it is not for every dog, as many dogs are lactose intolerant.
+You should investigate if your dog can properly digest goat’s milk by offering only a spoonful and closely observing how its digestive system responds.
+This also takes a bit longer than the other methods.
+Because goat’s milk is typically cold, you will need to give the kibble more time to absorb the cold milk.
+We recommend placing the kibble and milk mixture in the refrigerator a few hours before dinner time.
 This will give the food plenty of time to soften.